that-JC-guy/Lexicon-StreamDeck-Workflow/README.md

 - Installing software.
 - Following directions.

 To simplify the process, the setup is basically the same for both Windows and MacOS users (the two supported platforms for Lexicon.)
-If you are on Windows and don't want to install Docker, you can opt to install NodeJS and Node-RED locally, but I am not covering local installations in this guide.
-Just ignore the Docker instructions and be sure you have a Node-RED instance running somewhere.
+If you are on Windows and don't want to install Docker, you can opt to install NodeJS and Node-RED locally, directions can be found [here]9https://nodered.org/docs/getting-started/windows).
+Just ignore the Docker installation instructions below and be sure you have a Node-RED instance running somewhere.

 What you will need:
 - StreamDeck XL - [https://www.elgato.com/us/en/p/stream-deck-xl](https://www.elgato.com/us/en/p/stream-deck-xl) - You don't necessarily need the XL, it will work on smaller units, but it is really convenient and reduces page changes.